Rhod3/TWEB2017-Github-Analytics/report/report.md

 * *Extra effort has been put in the depth of the analysis (“you are not just sorting developers per commit count”).*
-    * The data we extract from our API call require a bit of processing so that we only have interesting informations in the file we upload on the client repo.
+    * The data we extract from our API calls require a bit of processing so that we only have interesting informations in the file we upload on the client repo.
 * *Extra effort has been put to make the app “sticky” and/or “viral”.
 There is something about it that makes it particularly original, fun.
 Or there is something that